-• Academic staff Staff members at the level of Assistant Professor, Associate Professor or Full Professor and lecturers (docent) with a PhD degree. • Assessment committee Committee tasked with providing expert advice on assessment • Assessment plan Plan describing the assessment of a component ٠ DACS Department of Advanced Computing Sciences • Exam component Part of the exam of a component/course.
-This can also be a practical or an assignment. • Force majeure events and associated consequences that are abnormal, beyond the control of the student, and where the student had no way of preventing the negative consequences nor were the events and consequences within the sphere of risk of the student • Student portal The electronic environment for providing information to students including intranet and Canvas • Teaching team All persons involved in teaching the component
+• Academic staff Staff members at the level of Assistant Professor, Associate Professor or Full Professor and lecturers (docent) with a PhD degree. • Assessment committee Committee tasked with providing expert advice on assessment • Assessment plan Plan describing the assessment of a component • DACS Department of Advanced Computing Sciences • Exam component Part of the exam of a component/course.
+This can also be a practical or an assignment.

+Force majeure events and associated consequences that are abnormal, beyond the control of the student, and where the student had no way of preventing the negative consequences nor were the events and consequences within the sphere of risk of the student information to students including intranet and Canvas